manetu/policyengine/docs/docs/how-it-works.md

 7. The PEP enforces the decision

 :::info
 The ordering of steps 5 and 6 is intentional: the audit trail is committed **before** the decision is returned.
-This ensures a complete record exists prior to any action being taken on the outcome.
+This ensures that a complete record exists before any action is taken on the outcome.
 :::

 ## What You'll Learn Next